DukMastaaa/cppcube/README.md

 ## About
 `cppcube` is a Rubik's Cube speedsolving timer in the terminal.
 It supports scrambles and visualisation for NxNxN cubes, and basic summary statistics of previous times.
+UI design is inspired by the legendary `https://cstimer.net`.
 Exporting and saving of times will be implemented in the near future once all graphical elements have been developed.